isomerpages/mlaw-corp/news/press-releases/_posts/2006-08-17-Government-Accepts-Key-Recommendations-of-the-Third-Committee-on-the-Supply-of-Lawyers.md

 ---
-layout: post
-title: Government Accepts Key Recommendations of the Third Committee on the Supply of Lawyers
+title: 'Government Accepts Key Recommendations of the Third Committee on the Supply of Lawyers'
 permalink: /news/press-releases/government-accepts-key-recommendations-of-the-third-committee-on-the-supply-of-lawyers-and-
-collection_name: news

 ---

 17 Aug 2006 Posted in [Press releases](/news/press-releases)